Main South Line: The Southerner

 The Southerner ran to an even faster schedule than the "South Island Limited".
 The journey between Christchurch and Dunedin was initially cut to just 6 hours 14 minutes, and by utilising two DJs north of Oamaru and three south, the schedule was further cut to 5 hours 55 minutes.
 Part of these gains resulted from the Southerner not carrying mail, while the South Island Limited was slowed down by handling mail.

 When many branch lines were open, local passenger services and "mixed trains" of both passengers and freight were a regular sight on the Main South Line as they made their way to their branch destination, but such trains were progressively cancelled during the 20th century and ceased to exist entirely a number of decades ago.
 An evening railcar service operated in the middle of the 20th century and took 6 hours 10 minutes between Christchurch and Dunedin: it was cancelled in April 1976.
 The Main South Line was used in Dunedin to provide commuter services both north to Port Chalmers and south to Mosgiel.
 In the days of steam, A^{B}, B, and B^{A} classes operated suburban trains, though railcars were used on occasion until 1967.
 In 1968 commuter services were dieselised and operated by the DJ class, or sometimes the DI class and DSC class.
 The Port Chalmers services lasted 11 more years and were cancelled in late 1979, followed by the Mosgiel services in December 1982.
 Between 1908 and 1914, the line to Mosgiel was double-tracked because of the commuter traffic, but it has been converted back to single track since the end of commuter services.

 On 10 February 2002, the Southerner was withdrawn as it was claimed to no longer be economic to operate.
+In 2025 the The Southerner returned as irregular special services using KiwiRail Great Journeys rolling stock aimed at the leasure tourist market.
+Operating on selected weekends between Christchurch and Dunedin, these services are advertised well in advance due to their popularity.

+The Mainlander operated by a private rail tour company, Pounamu Tours also begain operating a full two day service between Christchurch - Dunedin and Invercargill from 2025 using former regional rail BRmkII carriages.
+Overnighting in Dunedin and then operating a next day return service to Invercargill.

-As of January 2020, only two regular passenger services utilise small portions of the Main South Line: between Christchurch and Rolleston by the TranzAlpine before it heads along the Midland Line to Greymouth; and the only passenger trains to use Dunedin Railway Station are those operated by Dunedin Railways, which is as of May 2020 is mothballed.
+As of August 2026 two semi-regular tourist services utilise the Main South Line: between Christchurch, Dunedin and Invercargill.
+While one daily service between Christchurch and Rolleston, by the TranzAlpine before it heads along the Midland Line to Greymouth.

+Another passenger service to use a portion of the Main South Line, from Dunedin Railway Station are those operated by Dunedin Railways, a scenic rail journey that travels up the remaining section of the former Otago Central Railway.